COMS 4419: Internet Technology, Economics and Policy (Spring 2025)

 and the base station compared to a "silent" radio environment.

-- Internet speed tests and broadband labels:
+- Internet speed tests:

 - There are a large number of speed tests available, including from